krishnam229/Deep-Learning/README.md

 This notebook performs comprehensive **Exploratory Data Analysis (EDA)** on NYC Yellow Taxi Trip Records from 2020.

 ### Objectives
 - Create a **training dataset** using March 2020 trips and an **evaluation dataset** using May 2020 trips.
 - Clean and prepare data by handling missing values, nulls, NaNs, and outliers.
-- Transform all categorical and date-time features into numerical formats suitable for modeling.
+- Transform categorical and date-time features into numerical formats suitable for modeling.
 - Understand data types and distributions (numeric and categorical).
 - Generate visual and statistical summaries using:
   - **pandas**, **numpy**, **matplotlib**, **seaborn**
-  - **TensorFlow Data Validation (TFDV)** + Apache Beam for feature statistics
+  - **TensorFlow Data Validation (TFDV)** + Apache Beam
-- Identify significant features influencing **trip duration** and ride-time prediction.
+- Identify significant features influencing **trip duration**.

 ### Key Outcomes
 - A fully cleaned and processed dataset.
 - Insights into variable relationships and trends.
-- Prepared foundation for modeling used in Project 2.
+- Strong foundation for model training in Project 2.

 ---